Farhanhunt/anthropic-sdk-python/README.md

 ### Managing HTTP resources

-By default the library closes underlying HTTP connections whenever the client is [garbage collected](https://docs.python.org/3/reference/datamodel.html#object.__del__).
+By default the library closes underlying HTTP connections whenever the client is [collected](https://docs.python.org/3/reference/datamodel.html#object.__del__).
 You can manually close the client using the `.close()` method if desired, or with a context manager that closes when exiting.

 ```py
 from anthropic import Anthropic